 Query: Hello doctor, My 30 year old daughter is suffering from anxiety disorder and washes her hands two to three times, as she fails to remember.
 Also, she faces the same problem during a bath.
 But with reasoning, she is trying to overcome.
 We are trying hard by talking to her to reduce her fear and compu...
 Read Full »

 Query: Hello doctor, I have severe depression alternating with severe anxiety.
 I have tried many medicines.
-Currently, I am taking 40 gm Prozac in the morning and 30 mg of Remeron at bedtime.
-But during the day, I am a nervous basket case.
+Currently, I am taking 40 gm of Prozac in the morning and 30 mg of Remeron at bedtime.
+But during the day, I am a nervous basketcase.
 No doctors will give me any Benzodiazepine for some reason.
-I have...
+I hav...
 Read Full »

-Do you have a question on Cbt or ?Ask a Doctor Online
+Do you have a question on Depression or Psychiatric Illness?Ask a Doctor Online